Nadaalswah/Web-Scraping/README.md

 ## Contributing
 Contributions to this repository are welcome.
 Please fork the repository and submit a pull request with your additions or open an issue with any suggestions or feedback.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact
-For any further queries, please reach out via [your-email@example.com].